ehoversten/Travel-Buddy/README.md

 ## Description

-Web app that allows signed in users to plan and add. add or, remove their own scheduled trips and join other trips planned by other users.
+Python and Django based Web application that allows Users to Register and Login.
+Once authorized Users are able to plan and add a Trip that will be displayed on their dashboard, along with other trips that have been created by other Users.
+Users then may add or, remove their own scheduled trips and join other planned trips.
+Only Trips created by the user may be modified or removed.

 &nbsp;